MalekAldaas/Console-Educational-Management-System/README.md

 # Console Educational Management System
 EMS is a system that manage the educational processes that happen between professors, teacher assistants and students.
-Basically build using primary concepts of Object Oriented Programming using C++
+Basically build using primary concepts of Object Oriented Programming using C++.

 ## Actors
 - Manager